top of page

 "At Sparkly Aliens Inc., we are redefining what it means to truly connect, to heal, and to belong.

-As a not-for-profit organisation, we are committed to creating inclusive, trauma-informed spaces that are accessible to everyone, regardless of financial means.
-We empower individuals to nourish their nervous systems, rediscover their authentic selves, and transform their lives.
+As a not‑for‑profit organisation, we are committed to creating inclusive, trauma‑informed spaces that are accessible to everyone, regardless of financial means.
+Grounded in neuroscience and the proven power of oxytocin‑promoting connection, our programs symbolise the phoenix rising from the ashes — helping those who’ve felt unseen or misunderstood spread their wings and embrace empowered, authentic lives.

 — Tanya Hicks, CEO and Founder, Sparkly Aliens Inc.